 Session 3 – A Balanced Stance

-In this video, use your spiderman release while practicing a balanced stance.
-Challenge yourself by playing the bean bag target game, and try to beat your score!
+In this video, use your Spiderman release while practicing a balanced stance.
+Challenge yourself by playing the bean bag target game and trying to beat your best score!

 Equipment: Small bean bag or rolled up socks.
 Small buckets (such as ice cream containers).

 Lane Ranger Moira uses the skills you’ve learnt from the previous sessions to put them into practice.
 Remember Rock on fingers, Spiderman release and a balanced stance to roll your ball at the targets.